Favourite

 |

-Ten years
+Ten

-of zero correlation between CO2 and global
+years - zero correlation between CO2 and

-warming!
-This graph suggests that the
+global warming.
+This graph suggests

 though it seemed so evident from 1975-2000.

-The evidence of this graph needs to be explained
+<<The evidence of this graph has

-for ourselves, to grasp the science, as
+examine evidence for ourselves, to grasp

-well as human factors: experts' pride (how
+the science, as well as human factors: experts'

-to consensus, pressure from big business,
+stick to consensus, pressure from UN IPCC,

 fear of job loss, etc...